 WHAT IS THE BEST SINGLE SPEED E-BIKE?

-There are a growing number of electric single speeds and the best choice for you depends on how you prioritise such factors as low price, ride quality, low weight and the provision of ‘extras’ such as hardwired lights and fenders.
-Let’s take a look at some of the leading contenders.
+There are a growing number of electric single speeds and the best choice for you depends on how you prioritize such factors as low price, ride quality, low weight and the provision of ‘extras’ such as hardwired lights and fenders.
+Let’s take a look at some of the leading contenders from e-bikes that Electric Bike Report has reviewed and knows well.

 We loved the RadMission’s efficiency, with it returning what is a very impressive range for a single speed of 37 miles from a 504Wh battery.
 You also get the option of throttle control.

 It’s still reasonably light at 47.8lbs / 21.7kg despite the sizable battery and beefy motor.
-At US$999 it clearly gives plenty of performance for a great price.
+At $1,199 it clearly gives plenty of performance for a great price.

 Volt are based in London, UK and this is a new model and definitely a superior quality e-bike with a rear hub motor and torque sensor setup that is not usually found on single speeds.
 It works well in terms of both range from the 504Wh battery, hill climbing ability and speed on the flat.
 Premium features include an electronic key system and the highly rated Schwalbe G-One gravel tyres.
 It’s not particularly light for a single speed at 48lb / 21.8kg but that includes a good sized battery, decent sized motor, wheel lock, metal fenders, powerful hardwired lights and kickstand.
 RRP is £2199.